WHAT IS FOIA?

 Category 2: Educational or Noncommercial Scientific Institution or News Media or Union.
 The first 100 copies are free, additional copies are fifteen cents per page.
 No charge for search or review.
 News media must be able to justify that they are actively gathering news for an entity that is organized and operated to publish or broadcast news to the public, such as a publication contract.

-FOIA requesters who have questions concerning the processing of requests with the AFMC Requester Service Center should call HQ AFMC FOIA office at 937-257-8490 or email firstname.lastname@example.org.
-If you are not satisfied with the response from the center, contact the FOIA Public Liaison Office at 202-404-1393 or e-mail email@example.com.
+FOIA requesters who have questions concerning the processing of requests with the WPAFB Requester Service Center should call the WPAFB FOIA Office at (937) 522-3095 or email firstname.lastname@example.org.